-Since the 2016 US election, there has been a growing public concern and debate about the effect and the role that platforms like Facebook, Twitter and Google are having on the integrity of democracy and on the character of society.
-Although the term “fake news” is often misused to discredit the free press, misinformation is originating from social media platforms that operate in unregulated spaces — a presenting a very real threat to democracy.
+Since the 2016 US election, there has been growing public concern and debate about the effect and the role that platforms such as Facebook, Twitter and Google are having on the integrity of democracy and on the character of society.
+Although the term “fake news” is often misused to discredit the free press, misinformation is originating from social media platforms that operate in unregulated spaces — presenting a very real threat to democracy.

-In this video, University of British Columbia assistant professor Taylor Owen explains that governments need to act quickly to regulate these platforms but the solution is not always clear.
-Although election laws do exist in democratic countries to dictate what can be said and who it can be said to, social media platforms aren’t required to disclose who is spending what money, from where in the world, and to which audience.
-Since governments have a hand’s off approach to the technology sector, social media platforms are left to govern themselves.
+In this video, University of British Columbia assistant professor Taylor Owen explains that governments need to act quickly to regulate these platforms, but the solution is not always clear.
+Although election laws do exist in democratic countries to dictate what can be said and to whom it can be said, social media platforms are not required to disclose who is spending what money, from where in the world and for which audience.
+Since governments have a hands-off approach to the technology sector, social media platforms are left to govern themselves.

 Since the 2016 US election, there has been a growing public concern and debate about the effect and the role that platforms like Facebook and YouTube are having on the integrity of our democracy and on the character of our society.